zapodot/constretto-play/README.markdown

 Constretto Play Module
 ===================
+**This project is not actively maintained.
+Feel free to fork this repo and continue this effort if you actually need it**

  * Integrates the [Constretto framework](http://constretto.org) with Play
  * Adds support for using Play's ID mechanism to specify environment.